unloggedio/documentation/docs/index.md

 # Getting Started

-Welcome to Unlogged, the secret weapon designed specifically for Java developers seeking to consistently produce reliable and high-performing code.
+Welcome to Unlogged, the secret weapon designed specifically for Java devs seeking to consistently produce reliable and high-performing code.

 With Unlogged-SDK integrated into your Java applications, you gain unparalleled insights into your application's runtime behavior and unlock a plethora of new capabilities.